lucas-mior/brn2/README.md

 will take place when you save and exit.
 - No arguments: filenames in current working directory
 - Argument supplied to `-f`: filenames listed in this argument
+  * Use - or /dev/stdin to read standard input
 - Argument supplied to `-d`: filenames of this dir
-- Argument supplied to `-r`: filenames recursively found on this dir
 - 2 or more arguments: filenames passed as arguments

 ### Notes